 In essence, QbD is successfully connecting the 3 core elements — 1.
 Risk Assessment – 2.
 Design Space – 3.
 Control Strategy — in order to understand the link of QTPP – CQA – CPP and control them.

 Risk Assessment is the tool to determine the link of QTPP – CQA – CPP.
 This is the first step and therefore a critical one.

 DOE – Design of Experiments is the common approach to characterize Design Space.

 Are there any examples or case studies?
+Yes!

 QbD Case Studies